networknt/light-doc/content/en/service/oauth/service/key.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-In microservices architecture, the traditional way of copying public key certificates to hosts of services is not working.
-With container orchestration tool like Kubernetes old containers can be shutdown and new container can be started at anytime.
-So the push certificates to services has to be changed to pull certificates from OAuth2 server instead.
-This service is designed to pull public key certificate based on keyId that is in the JWT token header.
-It is tightly integrated with light-4j framework security component.
+In microservices architecture, the traditional way of copying public key certificates to hosts of services does not work.
+With container orchestration tools like Kubernetes old containers can be shut down and new containers can be started at any time.
+The push certificates to services have to be changed to pull certificates from OAuth2 server instead.
+This service is designed to pull public key certificates based on the keyId that is in the JWT token header.
+It is tightly integrated with the light-4j framework security component.

 For more information on how light-4j security module integrates with this service, please refer to [key distribution][]